Life Style, Health Status and Distributive Justice

 Health Law and Policy | Law

 Schwartz, Robert L..
 "Life Style, Health Status and Distributive Justice."
-Justice and Health Care: A Comparative Perspective (1996). https://digitalrepository.unm.edu/law_facbookdisplay/179
+Justice and Health Care: A Comparative Perspective (1996): 350 pages. https://digitalrepository.unm.edu/law_facbookdisplay/179